lorforlinux/docs.beagleboard.io/boards/pocketbeagle2/03-design-and-specifications.rst

 ====

-The TPS6521903 is a power management integrated circuit (PMIC) designed to provide efficient power management for the PocketBeagle2.
+The TPS6521903 is a power management integrated circuit (PMIC) designed to provide efficient power management for PocketBeagle.
 It integrates multiple power rails, including buck converters and LDOs, to supply the necessary voltages to various components on the board.
 The PMIC ensures stable and reliable power delivery, optimizing power consumption and extending battery life.